HeidelTime/heideltime/doc/readme.txt

 HeidelTime is a multilingual temporal tagger that extracts temporal expressions from documents and normalizes them according to the TIMEX3 annotation standard, which is part of the mark-up language TimeML.
-HeidelTime uses different normalization strategies depending on the domain of the documents that are to be processed (news or narratives).
+HeidelTime uses different normalization strategies depending on the domain of the documents that are to be processed (news, narratives, scientific or colloquial texts).
 It is a rule-based system and due  to its architectural feature that the source code and the resources (patterns, normalization information, and rules) are strictly separated, one can simply develop resources for additional languages using HeidelTime's well-defined rule syntax.

 HeidelTime was the best system for the extraction and normalization of English temporal expressions from documents in the TempEval-2 challenge in 2010.
 Furthermore, it is evaluated on